-This command has no defaults, and there is not a default class map.

-Use this command to specify the name of the class for which you want to create or modify class-map match criteria and to enter class-map configuration mode.
-In this mode, you can enter one match command to configure the match criterion for this class.

-The class-map command and its subcommands are used to define packet classification, marking, and aggregate policing as part of a globally named service policy applied on a per-interface basis.

-After you are in quality of service (QoS) class-map configuration mode, these configuration commands are available:
+Syntax Description name Specifies the name of the class map Defaults This command ha as no defaults, and there is not a default class map.
+Command Modes Global configurat tion Command History Release Modification 12.2(4)JA This command was introduced.
+Usage Guidelines match criteria and d to specify the name of the class for which you want to create or modify class-map d to enter class-map configuration mode.
+In this mode, you can enter one match igure the match criterion for this class. - ommand and its subcommands are used to define packet classification, marking, and g as part of a globally named service policy applied on a per-interface basis.
+After you are in q are available: uality of service (QoS) class-map configuration mode, these configuration commands

 - description: describes the class map (up to 200 characters).
 The show class-map privileged EXEC command displays the description and the name of the class-map. - exit: exits from QoS class-map configuration mode. - match: configures classification criteria.
-For more information, see the match (class-map configuration) command. - no: removes a match statement from a class map.

-rename: renames the current class map.
+For more information, see the match (class-map configuration) command. - no: removes a match statement from a class map. - rename: renames the current class map.
 If you rename a class map with a name already in use, the message A class-map with this name already exists is displayed.